 This type of ceiling used to be heavily popular in the mid 20th century.
 The infatuation occurred as a result of their beautiful appearance that blinded visitors to the other imperfections of a home.

 However, owning a popcorn ceiling comes with its own set of challenges.
 The texture is too easy to damage, and they are horribly susceptible to dust.
-If you want to move into a house with a Popcorn ceiling, you will need to learn how to clean it, provided you can’t always take help from professional cleaning services.
+While they provide better noise insulation and affordability than smooth ceilings, many popcorn ceilings cost more to maintain than they are worth.
+If you want to move into a house with a popcorn ceiling, you will need to learn how to clean it, provided you can’t always take help from professional home cleaning services.

 1. Start With The Cobwebs